mendix/docs/refguide7/conditions.md

 ## 3 Modules Roles

-### 3.1 Showing and Enabling an Element for Selected Module Roles
+### 3.1 Show/Enable Element for Selected Module Roles

 By selecting this option, visibility or editability becomes conditional based on the module roles of the user who is signed in.